vippsas/vipps-checkout/vipps-checkout-api.md

 ### AddressFields false example

-If you do not need the address from a user, you can disable leading them to the following personal details form.
+If you do not need the address from a user you can disable it, resulting in the following personal details form.

 ![Address_field_false_form](resources/addressfields_false_form.png)